ziqianp0918/github-tutorial/README.md

 * you can get the URL from GitHub in the new repository that you just made, copy and paste the **SSH URL** over and put it in the URL section of the syntax.

 After you setup your remote you are one step closer to make your first push.
 But first you have to setup where you are going to push to, and to do this you use```git push -u origin master``` since you named your remote connetion "origin" you are seting up so  that everytime you want to "```git push```" it will automatically push to the orgin (GitHub).
-Now you can ```git push``` freely, your setups are done
+Now you can ```git push``` freely, your setups are done.

 ---